 Completing a budget will show you what you currently spend your money on and how much, if anything, is left over for savings.
 You can then consider what your priorities are and make decisions about discretionary spending.

 A budget lets you see if you are spending more or less than you earn, can help you get on top of bills and show you how much is available to save towards future goals.

 Setting some goals so you have a reason to save is a great motivator for completing a budget.

-The easiest way to do a budget is with a budgeting tool, like the MoneySmart budget planner or one of the many free apps available.
+The easiest way to do a budget is with a budgeting tool, like our budget calculator.
 The first time you do a budget, expect to spend a bit of time getting it right.
 Choose a time you’re less likely to be interrupted so you can focus.

 You can prepare a budget for any period of time; a fortnight, a month, a year.
 We suggest initially budgeting for a whole year, so that you capture expenses you pay less frequently, like utilities, car rego and insurances.
 Completing an annual budget also helps you better manage variable expenses.
 For example, your electricity bill may be higher in winter or summer, depending on where you live and how much you rely on heating and cooling.

 Use your bank statements to account for regular income, such as salary, government benefits and investment income; and expenses, such as rent or mortgage, food and other regular outgoings.
 If you use a credit card, you’ll need to go through your credit card statements as well.

 Make sure you also track cash spending especially if you are in a habit of withdrawing cash from an ATM or through EFTPOS when you make a purchase.
 Use a spending tracker app or carry a small notebook and pen with you to record each time you pay for something with cash.
 When you know what you’re spending cash on, you can add the details to your budget.